rkarim2/cugraph_SLPA/cpp/src/community/README.md

 # SLPA

 THE SLPA implementaitons are in the files with the SLPA tag.
-They are
+They are:

 Baseline: SLPA.cuh

 maxspeaker: SLPA_maxspeaker.cuh

 device_hash_table: SLPA_hashtable.cuh

 host_side_hash_table: SLPA_hosthashtable.cuh

 host_side_memory_hash_table: SLPA_memhashtable.cuh

 At the time of writing the testing file is broken and won't work for any of the hash table implementations as it requires a different version of CuCollections that is currently a PR. https://github.com/NVIDIA/cuCollections/tree/e904dca1dc349c7f83b6bf07dfd03048381be869/include/cuco